 Julie Bear Don't Walk

 Julie received her Master’s degree from Pacific College of Oriental Medicine, Chicago.
 During her six years of coursework, she completed 3,000 hours of training.
-This is in sharp contrast to many chiropractors and medical professionals who have completed only 100 hours of training.
-Pacific College’s renowned program is noted for its herbal department and high academic standards.
-While a student, she had the privilege of apprenticing with Marie France Collin, an accomplished acupuncturist who lived and studied Chinese medicine in Asia for over twenty years.
-She also studied with Tom Hurrle, a veteran of Japanese-style acupuncture.
+She continues to pursue specialized training in cosmetic acupuncture, reproductive health, nutrition, and qi gong.
 Julie also holds a Bachelor’s degree in Comparative History of Ideas, and a Bachelor of Fine Arts degree in Sculpture, both from University of Washington, Seattle.

 Julie’s last name, Bear Don’t Walk, comes from her husband, Scott Bear Don’t Walk, an American Indian and a member of Crow Tribe of Montana.
 The name originates in a vision his great grandfather had of a very old bear hunting for salmon in a river, which represents sacred healing and lifelong wellbeing.
 By taking this name, Julie accepts the responsibility and privilege that comes with helping people follow their path to wellbeing.